 If you’d rather prevent staleness than keep the crust crispy, transfer your bread to an airtight bag when you get back from the store.

-8. Shake It Off
+8. Shake Off Your Produce

 When picking produce that’s sold by weight, give it a good shake before putting it in the bag.
 The excess water can make your produce heavier, and thus, a bit more expensive.